There’s being a traveller, and there’s being a responsible traveller. As you’d imagine, there’s a big difference between the two.

 4. Shoot smart

 Whether you’re packing a smartphone or a digital SLR, you can’t just go around snapping whomever and whatever you like.
 You should ask before taking someone else’s photo – often just raising your camera with a questioning look will suffice.
 You should also refrain from giving locals money for their photographs as it becomes another form of begging.
 Again, talking to them and learning about their life can result in a much better experience for you both, as well as a much better photograph.
 If travelling as part of a group tour, perhaps promise to send them a copy of the photo – as long as you follow through.
 Your tour leader may be able to assist with this by dropping off the photo next time they pass through.

 Travelling off the beaten track is one thing to say, but another to put into practice.
 When following trails it’s important to do just that as closely as you can.
 Wandering off the designated path leads to more erosion and quite literally leaves a bigger footprint on a country.
 If you’re walking where there are no tracks, be sure to spread out so the group’s impact is averaged over the area.
 Tread lightly and watch your step – some flora takes years to grow back from a misplaced hiking boot.
 And obviously, don’t drop litter anywhere.

 6. Take out the trash

-If you want to learn more about responsible travel, check out our website.
+If you want to learn more about responsible travel, check out our website or read our other posts about responsible travel in Croatia.
 Intrepid is committed to helping the places it visits, as well as giving back to local communities through our not-for-profit, The Intrepid Foundation.